HISTORICAL AND COMMEMORATIVE MEDALS

 KINGS AND QUEENS OF ENGLAND

 The dies for this series of medals were executed between 1731 and 1732 by the Genevese artist, Jean Dassier while residing in London.
 They form a continuous series of English sovereigns, from William I to George II.
 With the exception of the piece of Caroline and the George II dedicatory medal to the series issued in 1731, they are not contemporary.
-Accordingly, they are not of much historical value as the portraits are either inaccurately copied or are taken from unauthentic sources.
+Accordingly, they are not of as much historical value as one would like as in some cases, particularly those of the earlier monarchs, the portraits are either inaccurately copied or are taken from unauthentic sources.
 Further, some of the dates on the inscriptions are incorrect.
 These have been noted wherever possible.
-Nevertheless, as art objects, the portraits are well executed and the allegorical reverses are, for the most part, quite interesting.
+Nevertheless, as art objects, the portraits are well executed and the allegorical reverses are, for the most part, quite interesting. (for more on this, see Eisler, volume I).

-Medals struck in bronze are fairly commonly encountered; those struck in silver are quite rare.
+Medals struck in bronze are fairly commonly encountered; those in damascened bronze or those struck in silver are quite rare.

 BACK TO TABLE OF CONTENTS